michaelnisi/fanboy-kit/README.md

 ## Installation

-Install FanboyKit into your Xcode workspace.
+Integrate FanboyKit into your Xcode workspace.

 ## License